-Occupational Therapy is a health profession that helps to improve the well-being and functions of people with developmental delay and physical and psychological dysfunction.
+The rapidly changing and dynamic nature of contemporary health and human services delivery systems requires the occupational therapist to possess basic skills as a direct care provider, consultant, educator, manager, researcher, and advocate for the profession and the consumer (ACOTE, 2011).
 The student in occupational therapy undertakes a program that integrates the humanities and the behavioral and physical sciences with professional study.
-The primary objective is to prepare the student as a generalist practitioner who is qualified for employment in hospitals, community agencies, schools, rehabilitation centers, extended-care facilities, and related human services agencies.
-With this foundation, the beginning therapist can progress to specialized areas of clinical practice as well as research, administration, and academia.
+The primary objective is to prepare the student as a generalist practitioner who is qualified for employment in hospitals, community agencies, schools, rehabilitation centers, extended-care facilities, and related human service agencies.